-With the exception of the iron and steel and pulp and paper industries, the steam demand and byproducts from the PA and BLD Components are passed to the BSC Component, which applies a heat rate and a fuel share equation (Table 6.8) to the boiler steam requirements to compute the required energy consumption.
+With the exception of the iron and steel and pulp and paper industries, the steam demand and byproducts from the PA and BLD Components are passed to the BSC Component, which applies a heat rate and a fuel share equation (Table 6.7) to the boiler steam requirements to compute the required energy consumption.
 The iron and steel and pulp and paper industries have independent BSC and cogeneration related modeling that is calculated as part of the PA step.

 The boiler fuel shares apply only to the fuels that are used in boilers for steam-only applications.
 Fuel use for the portion of the steam demand associated with combined heat and power (CHP) is described in the next section.
-Some fuel switching for the remainder of the boiler fuel use is assumed and is calculated with a logit-sharing equation where fuel shares are a function of fuel prices.
+Some fuel switching for the remainder of the boiler fuel use is assumed and is calculated with a logit-sharing equation where fuel shares are a function of fuel prices; the logit parameter is assumed to be -2 for all regions and industries.
 The equation is calibrated to 2010 so that the 2010 fuel shares are produced for the relative prices that prevailed in 2010.

 The byproduct fuels, production of which is estimated in the PA Component, are assumed to be consumed without regard to price, independent of purchased fuels.
 The boiler fuel share equations and calculations are based on the 2010 MECS and information from the Council of Industrial Boiler Owners.
-[33]
+[6.8]